ayushshrivastv/Droploop/docs/ARCHITECTURE.md

-# Scalable cToken: Compressed Token Distribution Architecture
+# Droploop: Decentralized Referral System Architecture

 ## Overview

-Scalable cToken is a high-throughput solution for creating and distributing compressed proof-of-participation tokens at scale on the Solana blockchain.
-The system leverages Solana Pay for seamless QR code interactions and Light Protocol's ZK compression technology to achieve significant cost reductions and scalability improvements.
+Droploop is a decentralized referral program built on the Solana blockchain, leveraging Light Protocol's ZK compression technology.
+The system enables businesses and creators to generate, distribute, and track referral tokens with minimal costs and maximum efficiency.
+By using compressed tokens, Droploop achieves significant cost reductions and scalability improvements compared to traditional token-based referral systems.

 This document outlines the technical architecture, user workflows, and implementation details of the system.